thenexthub/Codira/docs/SIL/Types.md

 ### Variadic Generics

-Swift's variadic generics feature introduces the concepts of pack parameters, pack arguments, and pack expansions.
-When these features are used in formal types embedded in SIL, they follow the same rules as they do in Swift.
+Codira's variadic generics feature introduces the concepts of pack parameters, pack arguments, and pack expansions.
+When these features are used in formal types embedded in SIL, they follow the same rules as they do in Codira.
 However, in its own type system and operations, SIL largely uses a different (if closely related) language model.

 #### Pack types

-In (current) Swift, packs only exist as parameters, either type parameters or value parameters.
+In (current) Codira, packs only exist as parameters, either type parameters or value parameters.
 These parameters can then only be used in pack expansions, which can only appear in certain naturally-variadic positions, such as the elements list of a tuple type or the arguments